eukarya-inc/reearth-plugin-location-reservation/README.md

 This is the plugin to register location.
 This plugin has two features:
-One is a drawing tool： Drawing a circle at any location or placing 3D model on the map and taking a screen capture of the map shown on the screen.
+One is a drawing tool： Drawing a circle at any location, placing 3D model on the map, adding a label and taking a screen capture of the map shown on the screen.
 Two is application form：to embed the existing application form.

 ## Use flow: